 What can be done to help with planning in maintenance?
 Regular surveys can help identify issues before they become crucial.
 They help with the prioritisation of maintenance as well, as they make bring attention to problems that aren’t obvious.

 All areas can benefit from a survey.
 This can be single buildings or entire property complexes.
 In addition to built structures, properties and land can benefit from a maintenance survey to gauge issues such as erosion, but some areas are more difficult to access than others.
 This includes roofs which need to either be done by roof access or aerial survey drone.
 However the type of survey used will always be appropriate for getting the best data while maintaining health and safety.

-A measured building survey can identify the issues that may be hiding in a building and can be used in conjunction with a 3D laser scan to create a model or a drone survey as part of a wider survey.
+A measured building survey can identify the issues that may be hiding in a building and can be used in conjunction with a 3D laser scanning survey to create a model or a drone survey as part of a wider survey.
 They can be done as part of a short term or longer term maintenance plan.

 Another benefit of surveying for a maintenance plan, is that the data collected will contribute to records for the structure and help identify trends in the structure over a longer term.
 This helps give decisions around planned maintenance more precision.